THE HAWAII SPEECH-LANGUAGE-HEARING ASSOCIATION

 4. Membership Dues.
 Annual dues are set by the Board of Directors and approved by the membership.
 Dues are payable in advance for the membership year beginning January 1.
 Dues not paid by January 1 are considered delinquent, and such individuals are ineligible to vote in Association elections or other matters until such dues are paid.

 5. Meetings.
-The annual membership meeting shall be held at the time of the Annual Conference.
+The annual membership meeting shall be held at the time of the Annual Conference, unless circumstances prohibit the gathering of members.
 The Board shall also call other meetings at such other times and at such places as it may from time to time decide.
-Written notice of each meeting shall be mailed by the Corresponding Secretary to all members of record at least 10 days prior to the meeting or as otherwise provided herein.
-A quorum at a meeting of the membership shall consist of one-third of the members eligible to vote, plus one, and a majority of those present and voting (in person or by written proxy filed with the Recording Secretary at the beginning of the meeting) shall be sufficient to take any action except where a higher percentage is required by law.
+Notice of each meeting shall be sent via email (or mail upon request only) by the Corresponding Secretary to all active members of record at least 10 days prior to the meeting or as otherwise provided herein.
+A quorum at a meeting of the membership shall consist of one-third of the Professional members eligible to vote, plus one.
+A majority of those voting (in person or by electronic submission) shall be sufficient to take any action except where a higher percentage is required by law.
+The Recording Secretary shall confirm quorum.

 6. Responsibility.
 The Association assumes no responsibility for statements of opinion expressed by participants in the program of its meetings or in such other conferences, programs and meetings as it may sponsor.